Domagoj Vida: Controversy

 Vida and Ognjen Vukojević celebrated Croatia's World Cup victory over Russia by shouting "Glory to Ukraine!", a common slogan in Ukraine.
 FIFA's disciplinary code prohibits political, nationalist and racist slogans in any form.
 Vida later said: "I like Russian people.
 It was just a joke."
 Following Croatia's victory over 2018 World Cup hosts Russia in the quarter-finals, Vida, celebrating the victory with former Croatian international and current assistant coach, Ivica Olić, was recorded saying "Belgrade is burning!" in Croatian.
 Later it turned out Belgrade was the name of the tavern in Kyiv where they used to hang out.
 Aleksandar Holiga, editor of Croatian website Telesport, has largely downplayed the incident saying "I don't think Vida understood the full meaning and context of what he was saying.
 Both of them were just doing it because they are close to Dynamo Kyiv.
 It's something that fans would chant" and that "politically, Croatia doesn't have a perfect relationship with Russia, but then who does in the rest of Europe?"
 BBC reported that "Ukrainians accused FIFA of siding with Russia and flooded the football body's Facebook page with declarations of 'Glory to Ukraine'."
 On 11 July, in an interview in Russian with Russia 24, Vida said that he was mistaken and apologized to Russian people.

 Personal life

 Domagoj Vida was born in Našice, but grew up in Donji Miholjac in the family of Željka Ursanić and former footballer Rudika Vida.

-In 2015, Vida and his fiancee Ivana Gugić welcomed their first child, a baby boy they named David.
+In 2015, Vida and his fiancée Ivana Gugić welcomed their first child, a baby boy they named David.
 Vida and Gugić married in Umag in June 2017.